Esri/calcite-design-system/packages/calcite-components/conventions/Styling.md

 ## Light Mode/Dark Mode

-Light and Dark modes are now provided via Calcite Design Tokens.
+Light and dark modes are now provided via Calcite Design Tokens.
+Color context modes are important to end-users because it may help to reduce eye-strain and save power.
+A light or dark mode can also be set explicitly to meet team project requirements.

 Here are some examples of their use with Calcite Components.